2021–present Binnenhof renovation: Necessity

-Renovation Scenarios
+Renovation scenarios

 Based on this necessity, Spies proposed two scenarios.
 The first would take approximately 5.5 years and cost around 450 million euros, but would require all Binnenhof residents to relocate for the entire period.
 The second scenario would keep the Binnenhof in use, but phased renovation would take at least thirteen years and cost around 550 million euros.
 Spies recommended the first option but understood the residents' desire to stay as long as possible.

 Although the cabinet chose the shorter option, both the Senate and the House initially opposed this plan.
 Therefore, in December 2015, Blok commissioned another study on phased renovation, after which the House of Representatives agreed in July 2016 to a single-phase renovation.

 Dissatisfied with the relocation, the House of Representatives presidium commissioned another study in 2020 on the necessity of this move.
 This study concluded that phased renovation without relocation would be cheaper and not significantly more time-consuming.
-This while at the end of December 2020, an independent study commissioned by the Ministry of the Interior still concluded that a renovation without relocation could lead to safety risks and additional costs amounting to half a billion euros.
+This while at the end of December 2020, an independent study commissioned by the Netherlands Ministry of the Interior still concluded that a renovation without relocation could lead to safety risks and additional costs amounting to half a billion euros.

-Residents' Wishes
+Residents' wishes

 In 2015, the users of the House of Representatives building were asked about their wishes for the renovation.
 Only three of the eleven parliamentary groups responded.

-Design Process
+Design process

 Rijksbouwmeester Floris Alkemade was responsible for appointing an architect.
 Due to confidentiality imposed by the cabinet for security reasons, there was no public tender.
 Alkemade and the Rijksvastgoedbedrijf chose Ellen van Loon from the architectural firm Office for Metropolitan Architecture (OMA) as the coordinating architect.
 This recommendation was presented to the steering committee, consisting of supporting officials, on 10 March 2017, which agreed.
 In September 2017, Van Loon presented her design to the construction supervision committee, consisting of Members of Parliament and officials, for the first time.
 Although she and the Rijksvastgoedbedrijf believed it was well-received, it turned out that the construction supervision committee felt blindsided, as they had not delved into it themselves and were not familiar with the ambition document.

 The architect of the expansion of the House of Representatives in 1992, Pi de Bruijn, had wanted to lead this renovation but was initially designated as a sub-architect.
 On Alkemade's initiative, there was intensive contact between Van Loon and De Bruijn, partly because he held the copyright to the building, but this communication went very poorly.
 Dissatisfied with his role, De Bruijn contacted then Democrats 66 party leader Alexander Pechtold in the spring of 2018.
 Through him, De Bruijn got in touch with Speaker of the House Khadija Arib and Member of Parliament Ockje Tellegen, who had just become chair of the construction supervision committee.